Fact Sheet - Access to a deceased person’s health information

 The GIPA Act

-If the information you are seeking is held by a NSW public sector agency, you can also apply for access to health information under the GIPA Act.
-Information on how to apply for access to information from a public sector agency is available on the Information and Privacy Commission website.
+Access to the personal or health information of a deceased relative, if held by a NSW public sector agency, can be applied for under the GIPA Act.
+Information on how to apply for access to information held by a public sector agency is available on the Information and Privacy Commission website.

-While there is a general presumption in favour of disclosure in the GIPA Act, there are relevant public interest considerations against disclosure that an agency will need to consider when assessing an application for personal information.
-A key consideration when access is sought to a deceased person’s records will be whether disclosure of information would contravene an information protection principle under the PPIP Act or a health privacy principle under the HRIP Act.
+While there is a general presumption in favour of disclosure in the GIPA Act, there are public interest considerations against disclosure that an agency will need to consider when assessing an application for access to personal information about another person.
+A key consideration when access is sought to a deceased person’s records will be whether disclosure of the information would contravene an information protection principle under the PPIP Act or a health privacy principle under the HRIP Act.

 For more information